abivia/hydration/README.md

 ---
 The real power of Configurable is through `configureClassMap()` which can be used to instantiate and configure classes that are contained in the current class.
-Contained classes must provide the `configure()` method, either via the `Configurable` trait or by providing their own method.
+Contained classes must either be `stdClass` or provide the `configure()` method, either via the `Configurable` trait or by providing their own method.

 `configureClassMap()` takes the name and value of a property as arguments and returns: